The D Type Jaguar

 As an ex Aero engineer, the thrill is in the build, and a Replica D type seemed a great project.

 Jim Marland (Proteus Cars) happened to be a member of our local Jag club and he invited me to visit his factory.
 I was really impressed and so soon after I bought a kit.
-This was a long nosed rear fin type.
-I couldn't afford a full aluminium one so I opted for the aluminium bottom, GRP top and nose type.
+This was a long nosed with fin type.
+I couldn't really justify the cost of a full aluminium one so I opted for the aluminium bottom, GRP top and nose type.
 This accepts XJ6 donor parts - and a great many which I will make myself.
 It's not meant to be a job of work to me - just a hobby

 These are a few shots of the real thing, to keep me inspired!